 One of the more confusing aspects of the Paycheck Protection Program (PPP) is how to apply for a PPP loan if you are self-employed, including if you are a 1099 contractor.
-In earlier guidance, the SBA indicated that those individuals could apply for PPP loans beginning April 10, 2020 but did not provide specific instructions for how to do so.

 At Nav, we’ve received numerous questions from those who want to apply but aren’t sure how to calculate the loan amount for which they are eligible or the amount they may be able to have forgiven.
 They’ve asked us questions like:

 - How do I calculate my payroll or salary if I am self-employed?

 - Can I include health insurance premiums I pay myself?

 - What expenses may be included in the forgiven amount?

 - What if I have not filed my 2019 tax return?